tomoyukikino/tk-stack/README.md

 # RT Stack

-A modern [turborepo](https://turbo.build/repo/docs) template for building fullstack projects with modular components, shared configs and 100% type-safety.
+A modern [turborepo](https://turbo.build/repo/docs) template for building fullstack projects with modular components, shared configs, containerised deployments and 100% type-safety.

 ## About